rborden-appsec/yawast/CONTRIBUTING.md

 ### Opening Issues

 Here is a high-level guide to opening issues, to save everyone time and make the process as effective as possible.
 Github issues are used to manage the project, from discussing changes to maintaining a list of planned and desired work.
-In general, issues are what drives everything.
+In general, issues are what drive everything.

 #### Feature Requests